mlazarz/MaxentDataPreparationTutorial/README.md

 #### Distribution map

 The next output is the report map showing the distribution surface and input training coordinates from our .csv file of Bicknell's Thrush.
-The white squares are the coordinates of occurrence and the cooler colors indicate lesser suitable habitat and the warm colors indicate higher suitable habitat.
+The white squares are the coordinates of occurrence, the cooler colors indicate lesser suitable habitat, and the warm colors indicate higher suitable habitat.
 This prediction of distribution is on a 0 to 1 scale.
 Knowing the geography of Vermont and New Hampshire helps with interpretation of this figure.
-We see that the highly suitable habitat is in the alpine areas of the White Mountain in New Hampshire and the Green Mountains in Vermont.
+We see that the highly suitable habitat is in the alpine areas of the White Mountains in New Hampshire and the Green Mountains in Vermont.
 The next main section will show how to import the output .asc file into ArcGIS for cleaner display and gives the user the ability to investigate the spatial distribution of suitable habitat.

 ![mapout](Images/mapout.JPG)

 #### Variable importance

 The next output is a table of variable importance.
-Each variable is shown as a percentage of contribution to the model as well as the importance of the variable as it relates to the random, psedo-absence values, in permutation importance.
+Each variable is shown as a percentage of contribution to the model as well as the importance of the variable as it relates to the random, psedo-absence values, and permutation importance.
 We can see that in this model that the most important variables for predicting the Bicknell's Thrush distribution are variables bio05, max temperature in the warmest month, and bio18, precipitation in the warmest quarter.

 ![variableimportance](Images/variableimportance.JPG)